dtanner/chaperone/README.md

 call them.
 Like bash, curl, and jq?
 You're already covered.
 Prefer Python or Kotlin Script?
 Just add them to your docker container and call them instead.

 You might not even need to call a script file.
-For example, if you just want to check that an HTTP call returns a 200 status code, try this:
+For example, if you want a basic HTTP health check, try this:
 `command = '''[[ $(curl -sL -w '%{http_code}' -o /dev/null 'https://httpbin.org/status/200') == "200" ]]'''`
 *For those unfamiliar with curl and bash, this makes an HTTP call and validates that the response code was 200.*
 *For those new to TOML, the triple-ticks indicate a literal string, which lets us use single and double quotes in